jrperlic/data-structure-tutorial/README.md

 In computer science, performance is a measure of how long it takes code to run.
 [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is the language we use for talking about code performance for large sets of data.

-### I'm stuck.
-What do I do?
+### What do I do when I'm stuck on a problem?

-If you're stuck on a problem, consider following this [four step process](https://asq.org/quality-resources/problem-solving):
+When you're stuck on a problem, consider following this [four step process](https://asq.org/quality-resources/problem-solving):

 1. Understand the Problem
 1. Plan and Design the Solution